guimauveb/tinyDLM/README.md

 ## Small multi-threaded download manager built around cURLpp / ncurses

-I made this project to learn more about desktop applications, C++, threads, cURL / cURLpp and ncurses.
-C++ download manager built around cURLpp and ncurses

 I've never encountered a simple yet efficient download manager that would be free AND still maintained.

 So I decided to build my own and figured out it would be a great way to learn more about C++, multithreading, sockets and desktop applications and I did learn a lot along the way !